s00d/nuxt-i18n-micro/docs/components/i18n-t.md

 outline: deep
 ---

-# 🌐 `<i18n-t>` Component
+# 🌍 `<i18n-t>` Component

-The `<i18n-t>` component is a powerful tool in the `Nuxt I18n Micro` module, designed to handle translations within your application.
-It offers various features such as interpolation, pluralization, dynamic HTML rendering, and more, making it highly flexible for internationalizing your content.
+The `<i18n-t>` component in `Nuxt I18n Micro` is a flexible translation component that supports dynamic content insertion via slots.
+It allows you to interpolate translations with custom Vue components or HTML content, enabling advanced localization scenarios.

 ## ⚙️ Props